@graffiti-garden/wrapper-synchronize

 ) => GraffitiObjectStream<Schema> = ...

 Discovers objects not contained in any channels that were created by the querying actor and match the given JSON Schema.
-Unlike discover, this method will not return objects created by other users.
+Unlike discover, this method will not return objects created by other actors.

 Like discover, objects are returned asynchronously as they are discovered, the stream will end once all leads have been exhausted, and the stream can be continued using the continue method or cursor string.